bochaco/pact-mock-reactive/README.md

-# pact-mock-reactive
-Pact Mock with a Reactive UI
+# Pact Mock with a Reactive UI

 WIP

-I'm still working on the first version, please be patient and I'll be sharing more details in the next few days.
+I'm still working on the first version, please be patient, I'll be sharing more details in the next few days.